NikhilBhingradiya/NikhilBookStore/README.txt

 1330 Successful Debugging

 1332 Bootstrap
-1333 Dowload the bootstrap them called Yeti
+1333 Dowload the bootstrap them called Sandstone

 1335 replasing the existing bootsrap file with new one 1336 change the file name in _layout.cshtml boostrap.min.cs to bootstrap.css